throughput-ec/ThesisIsCode/git/01_VersionControl.md

 ## A (very) Brief Introduction to `git`

 As indicated above, `git` records changes to files.
 It does this in a **repository**.
+A repository is a folder (or set of nested folders) that are being tracked.
 This is usually your project folder, along with a hidden folder (called `.git`) in that project folder.
 So you might have a folder that looks like this:

 ![Image of a folder that is a tracked git repository](../images/gitRepositoryFolder.png)

 This was maybe a bad example, since there is already a folder in here called `git`, which contains this article, but you can see there's also a `.git` folder that contains 12 items.
 These items include a record of all the changes made in the repository so far, as well as some other utilities that can be associated with a `git` repository.

+In general, you want a repository to have one purpose.
+You could, if you were totally crazy, have a repository that tracked all your document folders, but this would be unwieldy.
+It's better to have a repository for each project.

 ### How `git` works:

-`git` started out as a commandline tool.
+`git` started out as a command-line tool.
 The general workflow was that:

 1. We would `git init` to initialize a repository.
 This would create the neccessary folder to track the project changes.
 2. Once changes had been made in a repository (you've added a file, made edits to an existing file) you would `git add` them to _stage_ those changes, in preparation for adding the changes to the repository.